Electrical steel: Grain Oriented

-Amorphous steel
+Amorphous

-This material is an amorphous metal, or metallic glass, prepared by pouring molten alloy onto a rotating cooled wheel, which cools the metal at a rate of about one megakelvin per second, so fast that crystals do not form.
-Amorphous steel is limited to foils of about 50 μm thickness.
-The mechanical properties of amorphous steel make stamping laminations for electric motors difficult.
-Since amorphous ribbon can be cast to any specific width under roughly 13 inches and can be sheared with relative ease, it is a suitable material for wound electrical transformer cores.
-In 2019, the price of amorphous steel outside the US was approximately $.95/pound compared to HiB grain-oriented steel which costs approximately $.86/pound.
-Transformers with amorphous steel cores can have core losses of one-third that of conventional electrical steels.
+Amorphous metal, or metallic glass, used for electric steel can prepared by pouring molten alloy onto a rotating cooled wheel, which cools the metal at a rate of about one megakelvin per second, so fast that crystals do not form.
+Amorphous ribbon coil can be cast to any specific width under roughly 13 inches and easily sheared.

+Amorphous electric steel ribbon can be made extremely thin, 13-25 μm, for use in electrical transformer cores.

+Amorphous electric steel ribbon is limited to about 50 μm when stamped such as in motor lamentation applications, due to material fragility.

+Cost

+CRNGO is less expensive than CRGO..

+In 2019, amorphous steel outside the US cost approximately $0.95/pound compared to HiB grain-oriented steel (CRGO) which costs approximately $0.86/pound.

 Lamination

 Electrical steel is usually manufactured in cold-rolled strips less than 2 mm thick.
 These strips are cut to shape to make laminations which are stacked together to form the laminated cores of transformers, and the stator and rotor of electric motors.
 Laminations may be cut to their finished shape by a punch and die or, in smaller quantities, may be cut by a laser, or by wire electrical discharge machining.

 Electrical steel is usually coated to increase electrical resistance between laminations, reducing eddy currents, to provide resistance to corrosion or rust, and to act as a lubricant during die cutting.
 There are various coatings, organic and inorganic, and the coating used depends on the application of the steel.
 The type of coating selected depends on the heat treatment of the laminations, whether the finished lamination will be immersed in oil, and the working temperature of the finished apparatus.
 Very early practice was to insulate each lamination with a layer of paper or a varnish coating, but this reduced the stacking factor of the core and limited the maximum temperature of the core.

 ASTM A976-03 classifies different types of coating for electrical steel.